Tenant obligation: home insurance covering rental risks

 Termination of the lease

-Your lease may or may not contain a rescission clause for lack of insurance covering rental risks (damage caused to the dwelling by a fire, explosion or water damage).
+Your lease may or may not contain a rescission clause for lack of insurance covering rental risk.

 Lease with rescission clause

-The landlord must instruct a commissioner of justice (formerly the court bailiff's command) to give you a command asking you to take insurance "rental risks".
+The landlord (or real estate agency) must instruct a commissioner of justice (formerly the court bailiff's command) to issue you an order asking you to take out rental risk insurance.

-After receiving the order, you have 1 month to take out a "rental risk" insurance.
+After receiving the order, you have 1 month to take out rental risk insurance.

-If you have not taken out insurance within this period, the owner must apply to the court to protection litigation judge find that your lease is terminated and order your eviction from the dwelling.
+If you have not taken out insurance within this period, the landlord (or real estate agency) must apply to the court to protection litigation judge find that your lease is terminated and order your eviction from the dwelling.

-The landlord must appoint a commissioner of justice (formerly the court bailiff's command) of you assign before the court, to ask the protection litigation judge terminate your lease and order your eviction from the dwelling.
+The landlord (or real estate agency) must appoint a commissioner of justice (formerly the court bailiff's command) of you assign before the court, to ask the protection litigation judge terminate your lease and order your eviction from the dwelling.

 FYI

-Before summoning you to court, the owner can send you a formal notice comply with your obligation to take out rental risk insurance, but he is not obliged to do so.
+Before summoning you to court, the owner (or real estate agency) may send you a formal notice comply with your obligation to take out rental risk insurance, but he is not obliged to do so.

 Subscribing to a "rental risk" insurance for your account

-The landlord must send you a registered letter with notice of receipt indicating his intention to take out a "rental risk" insurance, on your behalf.
+The landlord (or real estate agency) must send you a registered letter with notice of receipt indicating his intention to take out a "rental risk" insurance, on your behalf.

 FYI

-When the landlord sends this email, they can no longer request termination of the lease for lack of insurance, even if your lease contains a termination clause.
+When the landlord (or real estate agency) sends this email, they can no longer request termination of the lease for lack of insurance, even if your lease contains a rescission clause.

 After receiving this letter, you have 1 month to take out a "rental risk" insurance.